ibi-group/otp-middleware/docs/trip-monitoring.md

 If the leg id method fails, a `plan` GraphQL query is sent to OTP to replan the entire trip for the target date, using `MonitoredTrip.otp2QueryParams`.
 This method is slower than leg id method because OTP has to perform a full itinerary search, whereas a leg id query is a simple lookup operation.
-Itineraries returned from the OTP plan query are stripped from delay data and matched against the original monitored itinerary.
+Itineraries returned from OTP are stripped from delay data and matched against the original monitored itinerary.

 Two itineraries match if they meet the conditions below defined in `ItineraryMatcher` and `LegMatcher` classes:
 - Both itineraries can be monitored (they don't contain rentals)